Goddess Cheese Pine Nut Muffins vibrant strips of aromatic basil run through these delicious buttery cheese, pine nut studded muffins.

 - The muffins are cooked when they are just firm to touch and golden brown.

-- Once baked remove the muffins from the oven.
+- As soon as the muffins are baked remove from the oven.

 Transfer the Goddess Cheese Pine Nut Muffins to a cooling rack until warm and then devour!

-These muffins are at their absolute best, warm straight from the oven, where the cheese is still slightly melted and the flavours of the toasted pine nuts and basil come through.
+Enjoy these muffins at their absolute best, warm straight from the oven.
+While the cheese is still slightly melted and the flavours of the toasted pine nuts and basil come through.

 Having had to split a muffin for the photographs, I also really enjoyed them cold.
 All the buttery, nutty cheese, pine nut and basil flavours are still present which I am really pleased with.
 This makes the Goddess Cheese Pine Nut Muffins perfect as portable food.

 I will definitely be making more of these for picnics, packed lunches and just for eating warm from the oven!

 Muffins are always best on the day made, however, stored in an airtight container they are good for 3 days, or frozen for up to a month.
 To refresh just pop in a moderate oven for 10 minutes and they’ll taste like they’ve just been baked.